 Classroom libraries should be the cornerstone of your classroom.
-A place where your students gravitate, to ponder over what they like to read, and to bookshop for what they want to take away.
-When asked what a classroom library should look like, I find the easiest way I can explain it, is to say, they should look like the most beautiful and inviting children’s book store that you have ever entered.
+A place where your students gravitate to, ponder over what they like to read, and bookshop for what they want to take away.
+When asked what a classroom library should look like, I find the easiest way to explain this is to say that it should look like the most beautiful and inviting children’s book store that you have ever entered.
 After all, not unlike a bookstore, we are also trying to sell our books to our students!

 Classroom libraries have a real purpose in a Reading Workshop.
-The availability of quality literature is key, to engaging students during independent reading.
-Students should have easy access to books they want to read, and as their interests change, so should your library.
-Classroom libraries evolve throughout the year to reflect the change in your student’s interest.
+The availability of quality literature is key to engaging students during independent reading.
+Students should have easy access to books they want to read – as their interests change, so should your library.
+Classroom libraries evolve throughout the year to reflect the change in your student’s interests.

 In this online workshop, we will: